House of Representatives of Puerto Rico: Officers

 The House is served by several officers with and without voting powers, and elected from within and outside its ranks.
 Of these, only the Speaker was established by the Constitution; all other officers were established by internal rules adopted by each session of the House.
 Only the Speaker, Speaker pro tempore, the Majority and Minority Leaders, and the Majority and Minority Whips have voting powers as all are elected from within.
 Non-voting officers are elected from outside House ranks and simply assist in internal procedures and clerical tasks, and in the observance of internal rules, laws, and the Constitution.
 Typical non-voting officers include the Secretary, the Sergeant-at-Arms, and other officers appointed by the different commissions as part of their own internal affairs.

 Speaker

 The Speaker of the House is the highest-ranking officer and the presiding officer of the House.
 The post was created by Article III of the Constitution of Puerto Rico which establishes that, "[...]the House of Representatives [shall elect] a Speaker from among [its] members."
 The Speaker is substituted by the Speaker pro tempore in his absence.
 Its counterpart in the Senate is the President.

 The current Speaker is Carlos Johnny Méndez, representative District 36 from the New Progressive Party.

 Speaker pro tempore

 The Speaker pro tempore is the second-highest-ranking officer of the House of Representatives and substitutes the Speaker of the House in his absence.
 Its counterpart in the Senate is the President pro tempore.

-The current Speaker pro tempore is José "Conny" Varela, representative at-large from the PPD.
+The current Speaker pro tempore is José "Conny" Varela, representative at-large from the PDP.